Ex hac augusta: Dispute with the Franciscans

 Although the Franciscans felt endangered by the restoration of the regular church hierarchy, they showed loyalty to the new regime, represented by the Joint Minister of Finance Béni Kállay.
 In return, the new government had a full understanding of the interests of the Franciscans and supported them in their dispute with the church hierarchy in Bosnia and Herzegovina, led by Archbishop of Vrhbosna Stadler.
 The Franciscans of Herzegovina influenced the Catholic population to support the new regime.
 Provincial of the Herzegovinian Franciscans Lujo Radoš was a fierce supporter of the new government and fully cooperated with the government.

 Kállay's goal as the administrator of Bosnia and Herzegovina was to find a common ground between the Franciscans and the church hierarchy.
-Not long after becoming the Joint Finance Minister, Kállay assured the General of the Franciscan Order that he would have "the greatest favor" for the Franciscans, but insisted that there must be a concordance between the Franciscans and the church hierarchy in Bosnia and Herzegovina for the sake of the Catholic Church.
-The Franciscan General was advised by Kállay to have a soothing tone at the meeting with the fellow Franciscans in Fojnica, and the General, accepting Kállay's advice, told the Franciscans at the meeting on 24 July 1882, that "for the sake of peace" they should give a number of parishes to the secular clergy.
+Not long after becoming the Joint Finance Minister, Kállay assured the General of the Franciscan Order that he would have "the greatest favour" for the Franciscans, but insisted that there must be a concordance between the Franciscans and the church hierarchy in Bosnia and Herzegovina for the sake of the Catholic Church.
+The Franciscan General was advised by Kállay to have a soothing tone at the meeting with the fellow Franciscans in Fojnica, and the General, accepting Kállay's advice, told the Franciscans at the meeting on 24 July 1882, that "for the sake of peace" they should give several parishes to the secular clergy.

 Stadler was offered 16, and then 24 parishes in the Archdiocese of Vrhbosna and 8 parishes in the Diocese of Banja Luka.
 However, Stadler wanted more parishes.
 Thus, the Franciscans turned to the Holy See to resolve the dispute, and Kállay involved the government in the dispute through diplomacy.
 Kállay instructed Ludwig von Paar, the Austrian-Hungarian ambassador in Rome, to try to satisfy both parties.
 Kállay reasoned that being friendly towards the Franciscans wouldn't endanger the restoration of the church hierarchy, as Stadler himself admitted that he would lack secular priests for some time.
 Thus, Kállay considered Stadler's insistence on more parishes as unjustified.